kur0neko/PythonReadFromFile/README.md

-# This function will take decode message path file as input
+# This python program will take decode message path file as input and decoded
 - In order to run you must put the path file (txt file) in the same folder
 - Example use
   ```python